• Facebook

 Have the children design their paper towels with the black marker.
 During this time, ask the children, “What is black?
 What do you think is going to happen when water touches the black?”

 Have the children take a medicine dropper or a spray bottle or just use fingers to add water to the paper towel.
 The water will cause the pigments to reveal themselves at varying rates.
-Children are memorized by this process.
-Plus you get a beautiful piece of art as a result.
+Children are mesmerized by this process.
+Plus, you get a beautiful piece of art as a result.

 Leaf Color Black Marker Experiment